Crypto Fundraising: What Nonprofits Need to Know About Bear Markets

 Let’s pretend, for fun, that the growth in 2022 slows from its blistering 1,558% pace in 2021 to a measly 40%.
 That would result in nonprofits accepting cryptocurrency receiving, on average, $100,000 in crypto donations.

-Anyone out there that wouldn’t like an extra $100,000 in donations next year, please raise your hands.
+Anyone out there who wouldn’t like an extra $100,000 in donations next year, please raise your hands.

 (scanning around)